 by Timothy C. Cavazza

-For more information on this topic and other new laws in Rhode Island, see “Legislative update: What’s new for Rhode Island employers in 2013?” in the August issue of Rhode Island Employment Law Letter.
+For more information on this topic and other new laws in Rhode Island, see “Legislative update: What’s new for Rhode Island employers in 2013?” on page 1 of the August issue of Rhode Island Employment Law Letter.